 - Identifying risk in particular business areas (e.g., informal value transfer such as ‘hawala’, tax evasion, corruption) through discussions with overseas regulators.

-- Visiting, or discuss with, respondent banks to discuss AML issues and gather CDD information.
+- Visiting, or discussing with, respondent banks to discuss AML issues and gather CDD information.

 - Gathering information about procedures at respondent firms for sanctions screening and identifying and managing PEPs.